Desno365/Contact-Tracing-with-IoT-Devices/README.md

 ## Assignment

+Note: for more details on the assignment see [Projects 2021.pdf](https://github.com/Desno365/Contact-Tracing-with-IoT-Devices/blob/master/Projects%202021.pdf)

 #### Description of the project

 People roaming in a given location carry IoT devices.
 The devices use the radio as a proximity sensor.